-IF THE MEDICAL EXPENSE IS THEN incurred prior to initial application, allow the current non-reimbursable balance as a medical expense.
-The deduction can be applied in a month during the application period in which the AU will receive a full month of benefits. incurred, reported, and verified in the application month (could be paid or have an existing balance), allow the full non-reimbursable amount as a medical expense. incurred, reported, and verified within the current period of eligibility, allow the full non-reimbursable amount as a medical expense. incurred during the current period of eligibility and reported and/or verified in the last month of the current certification period allow the full non-reimbursable amount as a medical expense in the new certification period.
-AND the AU reapplies (in the last month of the current period of eligibility or in the following month),
+IF THE MEDICAL EXPENSE IS THEN incurred prior to initial application, allow the current non-reimbursable balance as a medic expense.
+The deduction can be applied in a month during the application period in which the AU will receive a full month of benefits. incurred, reported, and verified in the application month (could be paid or have an existing balance), allow the full non-reimbursable amount as a medical expense. incurred, reported, and verified within the current certification period, allow the full non-reimbursable amount as a medical expense. incurred during the current certification period and reported and/or verified in the last month of the current certification period allow the full non-reimbursable amount as a medical expense in the new certification period.
+AND the AU reapplies (in the last month of the current certification period or in the following month),

-IF THE MEDICAL EXPENSE IS THEN incurred in a prior certification period but reported and/or verified in the current certification period, allow the current non-reimbursable balance as a medical expense. paid on an installment plan (does not include charge card or loans), allow the actual installment amount each month, even if payments extend beyond the end of the period of eligibility.
+IF THE MEDICAL EXPENSE IS THEN incurred in a prior certification period but reported and/or verified in the current certification period, allow the current non-reimbursable balance as a medical expense. paid on an installment plan (does not include charge card or loans), allow the actual installment amount each month, even if payments extend beyond the end of the certification period.

-One-time only medical expenses are allowed as a one-time only expense or averaged over the remainder of certification period.
+One-time only medical expenses are allowed as a one-time only expense or averaged over the remainder of the certification period.
 The AU has an option to choose.